SamLeach/background-service-k8-liveness-probe/README.md

 # background-service-k8-liveness-probe
-Example of adding a HTTP K8 liveness probe to a BackgroundService
+Example of adding a HTTP K8 liveness probe to a C# BackgroundService